 - In 2020, over 80% of industry experts stated that e-mail campaign was a critical feature of their strategy.
 Marketers leveraged different metrics to evaluate campaign success.

-These numbers signify the importance and benefits of a well-crafted email marketing campaign strategy for your brand.
+These numbers signify the importance and benefits of a well-crafted campaign strategy for your brand.

-So, if you’re looking to get started with your email marketing campaign or simply want to develop a more effective strategy, here’s a comprehensive guide to email marketing campaigns and strategies which should get you started on the right foot.
+So, if you’re looking to get started with your campaign or simply want to develop a more effective strategy, here’s a comprehensive guide to email marketing campaign examples and strategies which should get you started on the right foot.